vssssssssss/thinkster-django-angular-tutorial/chapter02.md

             return user

 {x: create_user_serializer}
-Create a `UserSerializer` class in `authentication/serializers.py`
+Make a serializer called `UserSerializer` in `authentication/serializers.py`

+*NOTE: From here on, we will declare imports that are used in each snippet.
+These may already be present in the file.
+If so, they do not need to be added a second time.*

+*NOTE: All imports should be at the top of the file.*

 Let's take a closer look.

     class Meta:

-The `Meta` sub-class defines information the serializer needs to do it's job.
-We have defined a few common attributes of the `Meta` sub-class here.
+The `Meta` sub-class defines metadata the serializer requires to operate.
+We have defined a few common attributes of the `Meta` class here.

     model = User

-The serializer needs to know what model it will be serializing.
+Because this serializers inherits from `serializers.ModelSerializer`, it should make sense that we must tell it which model to serialize.
 Specifying the model creates a guarantee that only attributes of that model or explicitly created fields can be serialized.
 We will cover serializing model attributes now and explicitly created fields shortly.

     fields = (
         'id', 'username', 'email', 'first_name', 'last_name', 'password'